-A 3 minute read by Allie Blinder, Community Manager
+A 3 minute read by Allie Blinder, Social Media Manager

 I admit it.
 I’m a bit of a photo snob.

 I also admit that I hate carrying around my DSLR camera.
 It’s heavy, it’s bulky and it’s pretty darn obvious when you’re taking a photo.
 When I was in school, iPhone photography was becoming more and more prominent, and all of my classmates and I scoffed at the idea that an iPhone could do what our $3,000 cameras were doing.